EricSchles/investa_gator_v2/documentation.md

 Visualization:

 Heat Maps:

-	* a heat map of how sex conversations flow across users
+* A heat map of how sex conversations flow across users
 * Questions:
 	* how do these conversations start?
 	* how do these conversations propagate from user to user?
 	* who are the central users to these conversations?
 	* on average how many users engage actively in a sexually related conversation?
 	* on average how many users engage actively in a sex work related conversation?
 	* on average how many users engage actively in a pro-sex work conversation?
 	* on average how many users engage actively in a anti-sex work conversation?
 	* on average how many users engage actively in content that could be human trafficking?
 	* on average how many users engage actively in content creation or generation that is anti-human trafficking?

 Classical statistics: